ligato/docs/docs/plugins/vpp-plugins.md

 ## ACL Plugin

-Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted), or blocked (deny) at the router’s interfaces, based on the criteria specified in the access list.
+Access Control Lists (ACL) filter network traffic by applying "match-action" rules to ingress or egress packets.
+The match function classifies the packets; the action defines packet processing functions to perform on matching packets.

+Actions you can define in an ACL:

+- deny
+- permit
+- reflect

 **References:**

 - [VPP ACL proto][acl-proto]
 - [VPP ACL model][acl-model]

-The VPP agent ACL plugin uses the binary API of the VPP data plane ACL plugin.
-The version of the VPP ACL plugin is displayed at VPP agent startup.
-Every ACL includes `match` rules that classify the packets to act upon, and  `action` rules defining to perform on packets.
+The VPP agent ACL plugin uses the binary API of the [VPP data plane ACL plugin](https://docs.fd.io/vpp/18.01/dir_9e97495e78c4182e4b3c22b8c511d67b.html).
+The VPP agent displays the VPP ACL plugin version at startup.
+Every ACL includes match rules defining a match criteria, and `action` rules defining actions to perform on those packets.

-The VPP agent defines an access list with a unique name.
-VPP generates an index, but the association is under the purview of the VPP agent.
-Every ACL must contain match rules, and action rules.
+The VPP agent associates each ACL with a unique name.
+VPP generates an index; VPP agent manages the ACL-index binding.
+You must define match rules, and action rules, for each ACL.

-The IP match rule can be specified for a variety of protocols, each with their own parameters.
-For example, the IP rule for the IP protocol can define the source and destination network addresses that the packet must match in order to execute the defined action.
-Other supported protocols are TCP, UDP and ICMP.
+IP match rules let you specify interfaces, different IP protocols, IP address, port numbers, and L4 protocol, each with their own parameters.For example, you could define your IP rule to match on, ingress interface foo IPv4, port 6231, TCP, source address **A**, and destination address **B**.
+IP match rules support TCP, UDP, and ICMP.

-A single ACL rule can cover multiple protocol-based rules.
-The MAC-IP match (MACIP rule) defines IP address + mask, and MAC address + mask as filtering rules.
-Note that the IP rules and MACIP rules cannot be combined in the same ACL.
+You cannot mix IP rules and macip rules in the same ACL.

 ---